planet-ai-2023/planet-ai-2023.github.io/_posts/2024-7-1-convolution-in-convnets-tutorial.md

 In ConvNets, convolution refers to the process of applying a filter or a kernel to an input or feature map.

-Convolution is a common image-processing technique that changes the value of a pixel according to the values of its surrounding pixels.
-Many common image filters, such as blurring, detecting edges, sharpening, and embossing, derive from convolution.

-Kernels form the basis of convolution operations.
-Kernels are arrays or matrices of weights that indicate the influence of a pixel’s neighbors on its final value.
-To calculate the value of each transformed pixel, a convolution operation adds the products of each surrounding pixel value with the corresponding kernel value.
-During a convolution operation, the kernel passes over every pixel in the image, repeating this procedure, and then applies the effect to the entire image.

 **Input image (7x7x3)**

 x[:, :, 0]